 What is the military pay raise for 2024?

-This year’s military pay raise is projected to be 5.2 percent, making it one of the biggest annual pay raises in the last 40 years.
-Military retirees and disabled veterans are also projected to see a cost-of-living increase of 3.2 percent in their monthly checks.
+This year’s military pay raise will be 5.2 percent, making it one of the biggest annual pay raises in the last 40 years.
+Military retirees and disabled veterans will also see a cost-of-living increase of 3.2 percent in their monthly checks.
 The chart below was created with information from government data and shows military pay increases that have steadily trended upward.
 Annual pay raises for service members reflect increases in private-sector wages and are measured by the Employment Cost Index.

 Balance is the Key

 At First Command, more than 60 years of helping service members and their families plan for and pursue financial security have convinced us of the merits of what we refer to as the 50/50 Plan.
 Its beauty lies in its balance and its simplicity.
 The idea is to allocate half of every pay raise to upgrading your current lifestyle and the other half to building a foundation for your financial future.
 For example, you could choose to save half of the extra money every paycheck for a vacation you’ve been dreaming about or the purchase of a new computer and diligently apply the other half toward one or more of the following worthy objectives, depending on what makes the most sense in your current situation.